-Florence was an accomplished artist.
-In addition to drawing and painting, she even took a silversmithing course at Holland College and designed her own monogrammed brooch.
+Florence was also an accomplished artist.
+In addition to drawing and painting, she even took a silversmith course at Holland College and designed her own monogrammed brooch.
 The monogram has been used throughout the performance hall, on the ushers’ vests and on the music stand banners.

 Toward the end of her life, as she prepared to enter a seniors’ home, Florence donated her piano and sheet music to Holland College’s School of Performing Arts.
-Knowing that her beloved instrument would be well-cared for and played brought her a great deal of comfort.
-She also arranged a planned gift in her will to support the construction of a performance hall at Holland College and establish the Florence Simmons Memorial Fund at the Holland College Foundation.
+Knowing that her beloved instrument would be played and well-cared for brought her a great deal of comfort.
+She also arranged a gift in her will to support the construction of a performance hall at Holland College and establish the Florence Simmons Memorial Fund at the Holland College Foundation.

 Florence passed away in her 100th year on June 21, 2014.
 She was the daughter of the late George Louis Simmons and Catherine Murchison, and the last surviving member of the Simmons family of Simmons Farm on Spring Park Road.